 There is so much more to this interesting country than just it’s capital city, but in fact, the glaciers, fjords, hiking routes volcanoes and wildlife is really what makes Iceland so special.

 Iceland is a truly magical country that is on most peoples bucket list, and so it should be.
 Although we all know Iceland is famous for it’s incredible nature, unique geological features and Northern Lights phenomenon, most just head to the capital Reykjavík and not venture much further, rarely do we consider hiking in Iceland.
 To fully explore and appreciate the beauty, it is best experienced on foot on one of the many hiking routes and trails available.
-Due to the varied and endless amount of geographic wonders that Iceland has to offer, it may be difficult to decide which hike to do first, so we have broken down 10 of the best hiking trails in Iceland to make it just a little bit easier to choose.
+Due to the varied and endless amount of geographic wonders that Iceland has to offer, it may be difficult to decide which hike to do first, so we have broken down 10 of the best hikes in Iceland to make it just a little bit easier to choose.

 Pssst – If you are still looking for stylish outerwear to bring on your next outdoor adventure, check out our latest hiking styles.